confluentinc/kafka-rest/docs/api.rst

           * Error code 50002 -- Kafka error.
           * Error code 50003 -- Retriable Kafka error.
 Although the operation failed, it's possible that retrying the request will be successful.
+          * Error code 50101 -- Only SSL endpoints were found for the specified broker, but SSL is not supported for the invoked API yet.

 Topics
 ------